 — Washington Nationals (@Nationals) April 22, 2017

 The final photo is the most ambiguous of the three.
 Is Harvey planning his escape to the Korean Baseball Organization to hideaway as a bullpen coach?
-Is he wondering if he can figure out how getting really into the 60s allowed Bertram to be never heard from again?
+Is he wondering if he can figure out how getting really into the 60s allowed Bertram to never be heard from again?
 Whatever it is… same, Matthew.
 Same.

 The above display is Harvey’s response to Bryce Harper’s two-run homer in the first inning — a natural extension of his Lobaton expressions.
 Harvey’s face after Harper’s homer is an instant of skepticism at Harper’s abilities, especially since Harper started his career 1-for-26 against him.